0xmozak/mozak-vm/circuits/README.md

 ### Cross Table Lookups (CTL)

+**This section is WIP, and its content will change with future PRs.**

 On a very high level, CTL work by taking two tables with the same amount of rows, selecting a subset of columns from both tables and saying that the rows of the selected sub-set tables form a permutation.
 It should be clear that for this to work, both subsets of columns should be of the same size.